 One of a kind triathlon!!!
-The Bay City Morning Rotary is proud to be hosting the Driathlon.
+The Bay City Morning Rotary is proud to host the Driathlon.
 This is a signature fundraising event for our club and we are excited to share it with you and the City of Bay City.
-The Driathlon is a very unique event that changes the typical triathlon by canoeing instead of swimming.
-Last year’s event was a huge success!
-We were close to reaching our max of 200 teams and are expecting to sell out this year!!
-Teams of two competed against each other in canoes, on bikes and in their running shoes utilizing the river, Railtrail and Riverwalk with the transition area stationed at Veterans Memorial Park.
+The Driathlon is a very unique event that changes the typical triathlon with canoeing instead of swimming.
+The event has been a huge success selling out every year!
+Teams of two compete against each other in canoes, on bikes and in their running shoes utilizing the river, Rail-trail and Riverwalk with the transition area stationed at Veterans Memorial Park.

-Major change alert!!!
-There will be one registration for the Team/Relay ($120 per team/relay).
-Registration can be done on ACTIVE.COM.
-Registration closes Sept.
-1st(register early, the field will fill up fast).
+One registration for the Team/Relay ($120 per team/relay).
+Registration can be done on ACTIVE.COM; register early, the field will fill up fast!
 Late entries CANNOT be guaranteed a race shirt, register early so we can plan for you.
 The field is maxed at 200 teams/relays.
-Entry fee includes a long sleeve shirt, canoe rental, medal, bag; prizes, food chip timing and an opportunity to mingle with cool Rotarians…don’t miss out!
+Entry fee includes a tech shirt, canoe rental, medal, bag; prizes, food chip timing and an opportunity to mingle with cool Rotarians…don’t miss out!

 If racing as a TEAM both partners will participate in all 3 events; canoe-bike-run, and the times will be combined for awards.
 If racing as a Relay both partners will canoe, one partner will bike and the other partner will run when the biker finishes or one person can bike and run.